Introduction

 The Power Analysis

 This is all well and good but a two-sided test doesn’t make much sense in this situation.
 We want to test for a drug that reduces the probability of cancer not for one that increases the probability.
-In this case we should be using one-tail test and we do this by using the onesided option in sampsi.
+In this case we should be using one-tail test and we do this by using the onesided option in power.

 Just as a check let’s run the analysis specifying each of the two sample sizes.

 Now because we believe that we know a lot about the incidence of cancer in the untreated group we would like to make the control group half as large as the treatment group.
-We can easily do this by including the ratio option.
+We can easily do this by including the nratio option.

 As you can see, we will need more subjects overall than for equal sized groups but we can have a much smaller untreated group.